nicolezattarin/Network-Analysis-Simulation/README.md

    <img src="single_server_queue/figures/queue_size_vs_time_a=0.50.png" width="400" />
 </p>

-### Network simulation
+### NS3 Network simulation
-In this section we present NS3 network simulations, in particular, each folder contains the code for the simulation, a file to run it and additional files to visualize the results.
-Note that these files are meant to be pasted in the scratch directory of ns-3.* and run from ns-3 repository.
+In this section we present NS3 network simulations, mostly rearranged from [ns3 tutorial](https://www.nsnam.org/docs/tutorial/html/).
+In particular, each folder contains the code for the simulation, a file to run it and additional files to visualize the results.
+Note that these files are meant to be pasted in the scratch directory of ns3 and run from ns3 repository.

 1. 2-nodes p2p UDP Echo Protocol: in [udp_echo](https://github.com/nicolezattarin/Network-Analysis-Simulation/tree/main/udp_echo) we present a simple implementation (from ns3 tutorial) of the UDP Echo Protocol for the simulation of 2-nodes p2p networks.
 The network structure follows:
 <p align="center">